Reopening Schools During COVID-19

 Creating this plan was a collaborative effort that included input from families through our Roadmap to Return Advisory Committee, as well as the participation of staff.
 Even with safety measures in place, we know that some families will prefer to remain in full-time distance learning, and that option will remain available for the entire school year.
 Families with students in elementary grades will receive messages in the coming days from their students' school(s) indicating whether you had previously intended for your student to continue in the Distance Learning Academy, or if you wanted your student to transition to in-person learning.
 Please watch for communications and instructions on how to change your preference, should you desire to do so.

-Elementary students will begin a phased transition to in-person learning four days per week beginning Jan.
-26, attending in-person Monday through Thursday.
-During this same week, the asynchronous learning day from home will shift from Wednesdays to Fridays all grade levels district-wide.
-After spring break, elementary grades will transition to five-days a week in person, with the length of the school day shortened by 30 minutes to allow for teacher planning.
-(Note that some elementary students with significant special education needs will begin receiving in-person services on Jan.
-19 at E.D.
-Williams and Parkview Center (E/BD), on Jan.
-25 at RAHS, and on Jan.
-26 at Parkview Center (DCD) and RAMS.)
+Elementary students began a phased transition to in-person learning four days per week on Jan.
+26, attending in-person Monday through Thursday with the asynchronous learning day from home will shift from Wednesdays to Fridays all grade levels district-wide.
+After spring break, elementary grades will transition to five-days a week in person, with the length of the school day shortened by 30 minutes to allow for teacher planning, and secondary grades begin transitioning to blended learning.

 There will be three non-school days in advance of each group returning, to allow teachers to plan and prepare their classrooms.